Aleksandar Petrović (basketball, born February 1959)

-Aleksandar "Aco" Petrović ([aleksǎːndar at͡so pětroʋitɕ]; born 16 February 1959) is a Croatian professional basketball coach and former player who is currently the head coach of the Croatia men's national team.
+Aleksandar "Aco" Petrović ([aleksǎːndar at͡so pětroʋitɕ]; born 16 February 1959) is a Croatian professional basketball coach and former player who is currently the head coach of the Brazil men's national team.

 Playing career

-A point guard or shooting guard, Petrović had achieved prominence in the 1980s and early 1990s.
-The pro clubs he played for included: Šibenka, Cibona, Scavolini Pesaro, Novi Zagreb and Racing Luxembourg.
-He was among the 105 player nominees for the 50 Greatest EuroLeague Contributors list.
+A point guard and shooting guard, Petrović achieved prominence in the 1980s and early 1990s.
+The pro clubs he played for included Šibenka, Cibona, Scavolini Pesaro, Novi Zagreb, and Racing Luxembourg.
+He was among the 105 player nominated for the 50 Greatest EuroLeague Contributors list.

 Coaching career

 Petrović started his club head coaching career with Cibona in 1991.
 Between 1995 and 1997, he coached the Spanish ACB League team Caja San Fernando, before returning to Cibona for the 1997–98 season.

 In the 2001–02 season, he went to Poland to coach Anwil Włocławek.
 In 2004 he was again as head coach in Spain, that time with Caprabo Lleida.
 In 2006 he took over the Italian Serie A team Carifac Fabriano, before switching to Eurorida Scafati.
 In the 2007–08 season, he took over the Croatian A-1 Liga team Zadar.
 He then became head coach of Cedevita.
 He was named the EuroCup Coach of the Year in 2011.

 Following the departure of Božidar Maljković, Petrović once again took charge over Cedevita on 26 November 2012.
 After Cedevita was eliminated from the EuroLeague and national cup and left without any chance of qualifying for the ABA League final four, Petrović offered his resignation to the club, which was accepted on 3 March 2013.

 On 16 December 2013, Petrović was named head coach of the Lithuanian team Lietuvos rytas.
 Following a 91–92 national cup final game loss to Prienai, he was sacked on 31 March 2014.

 On 16 July 2021, Petrović was named head coach for Victoria Libertas Pesaro of the Italian Serie A.